ali2000hos/setup-x-ui-v2ray/README.md

 # setup-x-ui-v2ray
-this is my personal experience of setting up a v2ray server
+This is my personal experience of setting up a v2ray server
 # Requirements
-- 2 servers running Ubuntu 20.04 - One is your local server and one is your foreign server.
+- 2 Servers running Ubuntu 20.04 - One is your local server and one is your foreign server.
 I personally userd a dual core with 2 gb of ram for each, how ever a single core with 1 gb of ram is still more than enough.

 # Installation